 Therefore, because our existence is contingent on God, our ability to be real and authentic is inseparable from our relationship with God.
 In this sense, our longing for authenticity is a longing for God.
 So, as we are being conformed to the image of Christ it could very well be said that we are becoming more real . . .more authentic.”

-What a feeling of release to our soul!
+What a feeling of release to our souls!
 Jesus becomes the air we breathe.
 His Words become the light for our journey.
 The Holy Spirit becomes our guide, and suddenly living an authentic life seems possible!

 How can You Live an Authentic Life?